WizBhoo/OCR_P05_Site_CV-Blog/README.md

 Once you have well installed my Docker Stack, follow each following steps :

-*   From your terminal go to the php_project directory created by docker.
+*   From your terminal go to the php_project directory created by Docker.
 *   Clone this repository in this directory.

 ```console
 https://github.com/WizBhoo/OCR_P05_Site_CV-Blog.git
 ```

-*   You need to edit the ".env" file to setup the Docker DB environment variables for connection.
+*   You need to edit the ".env" file to set up the Docker DB environment variables for connection.
-*   You need also to setup inside ENV variables for SwiftMailer to allow sending contact message or use the forgotten password form to send a reset password email for user account.
+*   You need also to set up inside ENV variables for SwiftMailer to allow sending contact message or use the forgotten password form to send a reset password email for user account.
 *   If you prefer you can copy the ".env" file and setup your credentials in a ".env.local" file.
 *   From your terminal go to the Docker directory and launch Docker using those command lines :